isaacullah/isaacullah.github.io/CompArchLab/index.md

 ### Current Resources

-The lab is currently in "beta" stage, operating with an initial set of equipment and resources.
-Currently, there are 6 Ubuntu Linux computer workstations with a full complement of FOSS computational analysis tools.
+During the current "beta" development stage, the lab is operating with a minimal set of equipment and resources for Computational Archaeology.
+There are 6 Ubuntu Linux computer workstations with a full complement of FOSS computational analysis tools, as well as some basic resources for artifact analysis.
 These include GRASS GIS, QGIS, Image-J, R, Scientific Python, Python Photogrammetry Toolbox, Open Drone Map, Meshlab, Cloud Compare, NetLogo, RePast, PyABM, and more.
-These workstations are available to students in my courses to complete assignments.
+These workstations are available to students in my courses to complete assignments and conduct research.
 These workstations will remain a core component of the lab as it is upgraded and completed.

 #### Future laboratory resources will include:

 * A Puget Systems "Peak" HPC workstation.
 This workstation will contain 44 multithreaded cores for parallel and high-performance computing.
 * A full photogrammetry workstation.
 Including full-frame DSLR and various accessories for photogrametric analysis of artifacts and landscapes, including 3D point-cloud generation via MVS.
 * Multispectral Aerial Drone.
 The drone will carry an RGB camera plus a Near Infra Red camera.
 * Sediment Granulometry workstation.
-This includes a full set of nesting geologic sieves, a mechanical sieve shaker, and a high precision balance.
+This includes a full set of nesting geologic sieves, a mechanical sieve shaker, and a precision balance.
 * Low-power USB microscopes for conducting microrefuse analysis or other such tasks.
 * Mobile tablet computers for field data collection using Open Data Kit.
 * Bad-Elf GNSS surveyor high precision bluetooth GPS units.
 * Wacom tablets for data entry and digitization.
+* Supplies for a variety of artifact analyses and measurements

 ### Research